 The distal biceps tendon is a cord of tissue which attaches the biceps muscle to the elbow.
 Timely surgical repair can result in excellent recovery of function and strength, but even a seemingly short delay in treatment can lead to a poor outcome.

-Our client suffered the injury to his biceps tendon whilst at work.
-The biceps tendons attach the biceps muscle to the shoulder and the elbow.
-He was seen by a locum doctor at Russells Hall Hospital and explained to him that he had felt a ‘pop’ at the time of the injury followed by immediate pain and discomfort in his arm.
-He showed the doctor that the muscle to the top right of his arm had retracted to just below the armpit and was told that he had suffered a sprain.
-He was discharged with a sling and advice to rest and to take painkillers.
+Our client suffered the injury to his distal biceps tendon whilst on duty as a police officer.
+He attended Russells Hall Hospital A&E where he was seen by a locum doctor.
+He told the doctor that he had felt a ‘pop’ at the time of the injury, followed by immediate pain and discomfort in his arm.
+He showed the doctor that the muscle to the top right of his arm had retracted to just below the armpit.
+These are both classic signs of distal biceps tendon rupture.
+He was advised that he had suffered a sprain to his right arm, and was discharged with a sling and advice to rest and to take painkillers.

-Court proceedings were commenced in order to protect our client’s position in relation to limitation, and in view of the fact that the defendant had not admitted the causal link between the negligent failure to diagnose, and the re-rupture.
-This further element of causation was admitted, and we managed to obtain a good settlement for our client to reflect the unnecessary pain and discomfort he had endured, along with the residual weakness to his right arm.
+Court proceedings were commenced to protect our client’s position and because the defendant had not admitted any causal link between its negligent failure to diagnose and the fact of the later re-rupture.
+This further element of causation was eventually admitted and we were then able to achieve a good settlement for our client to reflect the unnecessary pain and discomfort he had endured, in addition to the residual weakness in his right arm.

 This case serves to demonstrate the consequences for a patient which can follow from a failure to correctly diagnose a tendon injury in a timely manner.